Kim Bora

-Kim Bora (born November 30, 1981) is a South Korean filmmaker.
-Her short film, The Recorder Exam won numerous awards including the Best Student Filmmaker Award from The Directors Guild of America.
-The film was also a National Finalist for the 2012 Student Academy Awards.
-Kim’s debut feature House of Hummingbird received production support from the Korean Film Council, Seoul Film Commission and Asian Cinema Fund of Busan International Film Festival.
-The film received post-production support from the Sundance Institute’s Feature Film Program and was selected as an IFP Narrative Lab Fellow.
-It premiered at the Busan International Film Festival, where it won the NETPAC award and the KNN Audience award.
-The film went on to collect 59 awards from prestigious festivals, including Berlinale, Tribeca, BFI London, Istanbul, Jerusalem, and a Blue Dragon award—Korea’s equivalent of an Oscar.
+Kim Bora is a South Korean filmmaker with an MFA in Film Directing from Columbia University.
+She is represented by Creative Artists Agency (CAA).

-At the 69th Berlin International Film Festival, Kim won the Grand Prix of the Generation 14plus with House of Hummingbird.
+Her debut feature film, House of Hummingbird, premiered at the Berlin International Film Festival, where it won the Best Film Award in the Generation section.
+House of Hummingbird was named one of the classics of modern South Korean cinema by The Guardian, as well as a New York Times Critics’ Pick.
+It went on to receive 62 awards from prestigious festivals, including Tribeca Film Festival, BFI London Film Festival, Istanbul Film Festival, and the Busan International Film Festival, as well as Korea’s Blue Dragon and Baeksang Arts Awards—often referred to as the Korean Oscars.

 Career

 Born in South Korea in 1981, Kim Bora graduated from Dongguk University with a degree in film.
 In 2007, she left for Columbia University in the U.S., and received a Masters of Fine Arts in film directing.
 Her film The Recorder Exam (2011) was her created graduation film project, and it won Best Student Filmmaker for the East Region from the Directors Guild of America.
 After the release of the film, Kim began to work on the script that would be based on her own childhood.
 Later, she moved back to Korea and gave lectures in the colleges where she studied.

 In 2018, after seven years of working on the script and production, her debut film House of Hummingbird was released, winning multiple awards.
 The film also received production support from the Korean Film Council (KOFIC), Seoul Film Commission, as well as Asian Cinima Fund of Busan International Film Festival.
 House of Hummingbird is a coming-of-age film about a girl, Eun-hee, who was a part of the expanding 1990's economy, and, due to her flawed family, is searching for validation through love and reasons to continue living.
 Kim said that the incidents in this film are based on incidents and events that occurred throughout her childhood, after having a nightmare while living in New York and decided to understand what she had gone through.